Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Experiments

 \Cref{tab:summary_sr} shows the results grouped by SR model.
 DRCT~\citep{Hsu_2024_CVPR} and HAT-L~\citep{chen2023hat}, both Transformer based, show excellent results with nearly zero prominent artifacts detected.
 Next are three diffusion-based methods: SinSR~\citep{wang2024sinsr}, ResShift~\citep{yue2023resshift}, and StableSR~\citep{wang2024exploiting}.
 Then, \Cref{tab:summary_met} shows the results grouped by artifact-detection method.
 Ours shares first place with DISTS in number of confident masks found while beating it in mean artifact prominence.
-DeSRA ranked third in this evaluation.
+DeSRA ranked third in this evaluation. \Cref{sec:extra-subj-eval} provides extra crowd-sourced evaluation on other SR datasets.

-Also note that LDL with a 0.005 threshold finds regions with highly visible artifacts, but it trails far behind other methods in total number of confident masks.
+Note that LDL with a 0.005 threshold finds highly visible artifacts, but it trails far behind other methods in total number of confident masks.
 To account for both of these scores, we multiplied them analogously to the precision~×~recall product of~\citet{xie2023desra}; the results are in the last column.
 We tested LDL at two lower thresholds, which increased the total masks found, but they mainly captured non-prominent artifacts, yielding worse combined score.